Your Content Calendar Is Killing Your Content

 The Permission to Publish Less

-But filling the internet with more mediocre content doesn't help anyone.
-It doesn't help Google (they have to crawl and ignore it).
-It doesn't help readers (who waste time on content that doesn't deliver).
-It doesn't help you (traffic that doesn't convert is just a vanity metric).
+This is hard for content teams to accept because we've been trained that more is better, and publishing feels productive, and having a full calendar feels organized, but filling the internet with more mediocre content doesn't help anyone: it doesn't help Google who has to crawl and ignore it, it doesn't help readers who waste time on content that doesn't deliver, and it doesn't help you because traffic that doesn't convert is just a vanity metric.